Burgmann College PRINT 92

 Master from 1971 to 1975

-Emeritus Professor David Griffin was the Foundation Master of Burgmann College from 1971-1975 and the first Honorary Fellow of the College (conferred in 2007).
-Before coming to Burgmann, Professor Griffin was a graduate of the University of Sydney and Cambridge and became a lecturer in plant pathology at the University of Sydney.
-Alumnus, Mr Robin Brown (1971-1973) remembers Professor Griffin for his “wisdom, perceptiveness and people handling skills.”
-After his tenure at Burgmann, Mr Griffin became the Head of Department of Forestry at ANU where he looked at the influence of environmental factors on fungi.
+Emeritus Professor David Griffin was the Foundation Master of Burgmann College from 1971-1975 and was later named as the College's first Honorary Fellow in 2007.
+Before coming to Burgmann, Professor Griffin was a graduate of the University of Sydney and Cambridge and taught aa a lecturer in plant pathology at the University of Sydney.
+Alumnus, Mr Robin Brown (1971-1973) remembers him for his “wisdom, perceptiveness and people handling skills.”
+After his tenure at Burgmann, Professor Griffin became the Head of Department of Forestry at ANU, where he focused on the influence of environmental factors on fungi.

 Dr Trevor J Wigney